 Thanks to the active testing for coronavirus, it has become easy for people to get tested and treated immediately.
-Although the cases of coronavirus are decreasing in most cities, people are still worried about their risk of getting infected with coronavirus.
+Although the cases of coronavirus are decreasing in most cities, people are still worried about their risk of getting infected with the coronavirus.
 Due to the fear that has gripped the entire nation, it is believed that getting tested for COVID-19 is one of the best ways to be on a safer side and panic-free.
-However, this is not a good idea because not everyone needs or can get tested for coronavirus, here are a few things you need to be aware of!
+So if you are planning to get tested for coronavirus, here are a few things you need to be aware of!

 Who Should Get Tested For COVID-19?